Start Date: 01/12/2016 End Date: 01/08/2017

 First-hand video accounts

-Dunkeswell War Stories website includes a series of short films, featuring interviews with 26 residents and four American veterans, combined with animation, photographs, music and 1940s-inspired artwork.
-There is a video memory bank for deeper research.
+A series of short films were made, featuring interviews with 26 residents and four American veterans, combined with animation, photographs, music and 1940s-inspired artwork.

-Some films focus on the friendships between American servicemen and local people, and how the air base changed village life.
-Others look at the memories of evacuees, how farming changed, dances and boxing matches on the air base, anti-submarine missions and many other aspects of life at Dunkeswell.
+Some interviews focused on the friendships between American servicemen and local people, and how the air base changed village life.
+Others looked at the memories of evacuees, how farming changed, dances and boxing matches on the air base, anti-submarine missions and many other aspects of life at Dunkeswell.

 Resources for schools